 The near collapse of the federal campaign finance system during the 1996 election focused national attention on the need for reform.
 In December 1996, LWVUS endorsed the goals of a reform proposal developed by a group of academics.
-The approach focused on closing gaping loopholes in the law that allow special interests, the political parties, and others to channel hundreds of millions of dollars into candidates' campaigns.
-Among the key goals: banning "soft money," closing the sham issue advocacy loophole, and improving disclosure and enforcement.
+The approach focused on closing gaping loopholes in the law that allow special interests, political parties, and others to channel hundreds of millions of dollars into candidates' campaigns.
+Among the key goals: banning "soft money" (a contribution to a political party that is not counted as going to a particular candidate, thus avoiding various legal limitations), closing the sham issue advocacy loophole, and improving disclosure and enforcement.
 In 1996, opponents of League-favored reforms, arguing that politics is underfunded, sought to increase the amounts of special-interest money flowing into the system by loosening many existing contribution limits.
-The League and its allies soundly defeated this approach in the house but were unable to overcome opposition from most congressional leaders in both parties.
-Reformers did build bipartisan support for reform outside the leadership circles.
-In response to budget attacks on the FEC in the 104th Congress (1995-1997), the League testified and lobbied in support of the FEC's Fiscal Year 1997 budget request and against efforts to undermine the agency's core enforcement and disclosure programs through funding cuts.
+The League and its allies soundly defeated this approach in the House, but leadership prevented any action on League-supported reforms.
+Reformers built bipartisan support for reform outside the leadership circles.

+In response to budget attacks on the FEC in the 104th Congress (1995 - 1997), the League testified and lobbied in support of the FEC's Fiscal Year 1997 budget request and against efforts to undermine the agency's core enforcement and disclosure programs through funding cuts.

 Also, in this period, LWVEF launched a comprehensive program for articulating a public voice on campaign finance.
-Entitled, Money + Politics: People Change the Equation, the project brought citizens together to debate the problems in the system and discuss possible solutions.
+The Money + Politics: People Change the Equation project brought citizens together to debate the problems in the system and discuss possible solutions.

 LWVEF mounted a major advertising and grassroots education initiative calling attention to achievable campaign reforms.
 Working with experts from diverse political views, LWVEF published a blueprint for reform, 5 Ideas for Practical Campaign Reform.
-Other efforts included ads in major newspapers, a PSA featuring national news anchor Walter Cronkite and citizen caucuses in 20 states.
+Other efforts included ads in major newspapers, a PSA featuring national news anchor Walter Cronkite, and citizen caucuses in 20 states.

-An unrelenting push by LWVUS and other reform advocates succeeded in shifting the campaign-finance debate in the 105th Congress (1997-1999) from a deadlock over spending limits to real movement to close the most egregious loopholes.
+An unrelenting push by LWVUS and other reform advocates succeeded in shifting the campaign-finance debate in the 105th Congress (1997 - 1999) from a deadlock over spending limits to real movement to close the most egregious loopholes.
 The League supported the bipartisan McCain-Feingold bill in the Senate and the counterpart Shays-Meehan bill in the House, bringing grassroots pressure to bear against efforts by congressional leaders to stonewall real reform.
 Leagues responded to Action Alerts and lobbied their members of Congress to defeat parliamentary maneuvers blocking votes and to support meaningful reform.

-In summer 1998, reformers succeeded in forcing the Speaker of the U.S. House of Representatives to schedule a vote on reform bills, including Shays-Meehan.
+In summer 1998, reformers succeeded in forcing the speaker of the House to schedule a vote on reform bills, including Shays-Meehan.
 Despite concerted efforts to defeat it, the bill passed the House by a vote of 252-179 in August 1998.
 League members immediately urged senators to support a cloture vote on campaign finance reform legislation and to vote for real reform.
-However, in September 1998, the Senate once again failed to break a filibuster preventing a vote.
+However, in September 1998, the Senate once again failed to break the filibuster preventing a vote.

 In 1998, LWVEF launched a campaign finance reform project, Strategies for Success in the Midwest, working with state Leagues in Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio, and Wisconsin.
 Efforts focused on educating citizens on practical ways to reform campaign finance and to offer citizens an opportunity to participate in the debate.
-In 1999, LWVEF distributed Make the Link materials to state

-Leagues, drawing the connection between campaign finance and key issues such as the environment, teen smoking, and health care.
+In 1999, LWVEF distributed Make the Link materials to state Leagues, drawing the connection between campaign finance and key issues such as the environment, teen smoking, and health care.